 There is also a member of academic staff who is appointed as the Teaching Affiliate Co-ordinator in the School and who holds an induction meeting/workshop at the beginning of the academic year to discuss any concerns and questions.
 The Co-ordinator and the Module Convenors also provide on-going support to Teaching Affiliates on any aspect related to teaching and assessment.

-Training and Review for part-time Teaching Affiliates
+Training and Review for Teaching Affiliates

 Observation of Teaching